simcesplatform/LogReader/readme.md

 There are three kinds of tests:

 1. database tests: They test stuff in the LogReader.db package for example testLogrEader.testSimulations.
+2. time series tests which test the time series creation code.
+They are located at testLogReader.testTimeSeries
-2. controller tests: They test the request handlers using [Falcon's testing tools](https://falcon.readthedocs.io/en/stable/api/testing.html) which simulate HTTP requests.
+3. controller tests: They test the request handlers using [Falcon's testing tools](https://falcon.readthedocs.io/en/stable/api/testing.html) which simulate HTTP requests.
 For example testLogReader.testSimulationsApi.
-3. integration tests: They start their own web server and test with real HTTP requests.
+4. integration tests: They start their own web server and test with real HTTP requests.
 They are located at testLogReader.testIntegration.

 There is also the testLogReader.dataManager module which is used to insert and remove test data and which can also be run to insert the test data for experimenting with the API as described before.

+#### A note about time series tests

+Most of the time series related tests in testLogReader.testTimeSeries and testLogReader.testTimeSeriesApi read their expected test results from files located at testLogReader/data.
+They also save the actual results they got to files at the same location which can help in comparing expected and actual test results.
+These tests are also executed multiple times with different parameters called test scenarios.
+Thus for each test there are multiple expected result and actual result files named after the test and test scenario.
+Adding a new scenario can then be quite easy: first the tests are executed without expected results.
+Actual results can then be checked manually and if they are correct the file can be renamed to be the expected result file.